klebgenomics/Kleborate/README.md

-### Other virulence genes
+### Hypermucoidy genes

-In addition to the virulence loci, Kleborate screens for the _rmpA_ and _rmpA2_ genes which result in a hypermucoid phenotype by upregulating capsule production.
+Kleborate screens for alleles of the _rmpA_ and _rmpA2_ genes which result in a hypermucoid phenotype by upregulating capsule production.

-* Results in these columns should be interpreted as simply binary yes/no calls for each of the two genes.
+* The two genes share ~83% nucleotide identity so are easily distinguished, and are reported in separate columns.
-* By default, a gene is called as present if it is detected in a single sequence with >90% identity and >80% coverage of the allele sequence from the virulence plasmid pLVPK.
-Note that _rmpA_ and _rmpA2_ are ~85% homologous and are reported separately.
+* Alleles for each gene are sourced from the BIGSdb.
+For _rmpA_, we have also mapped thes alleles to the various known locations for _rmpA_ in _Klebsiella_ (i.e. major virulence plasmids KpVP-1 and KpVP-2; other virulences plasmids simply designated as VP; ICE<i>Kp1</i> and the chromosome in rhinoscleromatis).
-* If multiple hits to the same query sequence are found in a given assembly, we attempt to report these separately.
-E.g. the NTUH-K2044 genome carries _rmpA_ in two locations (one on the virulence plasmid, one in the ICE<i>Kp1</i>), and this should be reported as `rmpA;rmpA` as seen in the example below.
+* Unique (non-overlapping) nucleotide BLAST hits with >95% identity and >50% coverage are reported.
+Note multiple hits to the same gene are reported if found (e.g. the NTUH-K2044 genome carries _rmpA_ in the virulence plasmid and also in ICE<i>Kp1</i>, which is reported in the _rmpA_ column as rmpA_11(ICEKp1),rmpA_2(KpVP-1)).